 Jenn illustrates that just as was the case for her own family in the darkest days of 1950’s McCarthyism – when a worldwide community of support rallied to try to save her grandparents and to protect her father and uncle when they were orphaned as young boys after the Rosenbergs’ executions – so does the RFC “family” shelter targeted young activists and the children of activists today, and celebrate the courage they show by their resistance.

-Were she still living, Jenn Meeropol's grandmother, Ethel Rosenberg, would turn 100 on September 28, 2015.
-The same month will also mark the 25th anniversary of the Rosenberg Fund for Children.
-One hundred years after her birth and more then 60 years after her execution, what does Ethel mean to us today?
+Were she still living, Jenn Meeropol's grandmother, Ethel Rosenberg, would have turned 100 on September 28, 2015.
+More than one hundred years after her birth and more then 60 years after her execution, what does Ethel mean to us today?
 What lessons can we draw from her life and death?
 Jenn explores how the popular press, prosecutors, the defense, supporters, leading political figures, films, and the highly charged political and cultural climate “framed” how people perceived Ethel then and now and what this means for today’s targeted activists and their families.

 CARRY IT FORWARD: Celebrate the Children of Resistance